xulesc/pymcpsc/README.rst

 References
 ==========
-- If you use pyMCPSC please cite: Sharma A, Manolakos ES (2018) Multi-criteria protein structure comparison and structural similarities analysis using pyMCPSC.
+- If you use pyMCPSC please cite: Sharma A, Manolakos ES (2018).
+"Multi-criteria protein structure comparison and structural similarities analysis using pyMCPSC".
 PLoS ONE 13(10): e0204587. https://doi.org/10.1371/journal.pone.0204587